SalomePlatform/smesh/doc/salome/gui/SMESH/input/over_constrained_volumes.rst

 Over-constrained volumes
 ************************

-This mesh quality control highlights volumes sharing only one border with other volumes.
+This mesh quality control highlights volumes having all their points on the border.

 .. note::